marijnh/Eloquent-JavaScript/03_functions.md

 {{index "bean counting (exercise)", [string, indexing], "zero-based counting", ["length property", "for string"]}}

-You can get the Nth character, or letter, from a string by writing `"string"[N]`.
-The returned value will be a string containing only one character (for example, `"b"`).
+You can get the Nth character, or letter, from a string by writing `[N]` after the string (for example `string[2]`).
+The resulting value will be a string containing only one character (for example, `"b"`).
 The first character has position 0, which causes the last one to be found at position `string.length - 1`.
 In other words, a two-character string has length 2, and its characters have positions 0 and 1.

 Write a function `countBs` that takes a string as its only argument and returns a number that indicates how many uppercase "B" characters there are in the string.